Slamy/CDi_MiSTer/README.md

 * The intro music of Zenith is played only on the left audio channel
   * Yes, this happens on a real 210/05 too.
 To be sure, I've tested it as well on a 450/00.
 It seems to be an oversight by the developers.
+* During the cinematic intro of Kether, the screen flickers to black on some frames during the fading slideshows
+  * This curiously happens on a real 210/05 too.
+* If I mash the buttons really hard when booting up Tetris, I get a colorful glitched screen instead of the Philips Logo
+  * Congratulations for this obscure finding.
+This happens on a real 210/05 too!